 We’ve also cooked broccoli and edamame (just one click of the kettle and your veg is good to go) and even penne (three rounds) in the kettle.

 We’re sure you could cook many more things, but we’re hesitant to try anything too messy like rice.
 Maybe make couscous instead (not in the kettle, but just pour over boiling water and cover, in case there’s any confusion here).

 BBQ birthday cakeIgnore broken pizza stone – not required for any reason

 We consulted several people before we attempted this one.
 None were particularly supportive of the idea, and some instead suggested borrowing a neighbour’s oven or (sacré bleu) buying a birthday cake (what fodder would my children have to make fun of me with in later life if I purchase perfect birthday cakes?).
 So baking by barbecue it was.

 We were so thrilled with the results that we decided to write this article about how clever we are, laughing right in the ovens of those naysayers.
-So thrilled in fact that we’ve gone on to make cupcakes, brownies and cookies in the barbecue – and we may never look back.
+So thrilled, in fact, that we’ve gone on to make cupcakes, brownies and cookies on the barbecue – and we may never look back.
 Low heat, lid down, same timing as an oven – no joke.

 Look out for our upcoming cookbook, Baking by BBQ, sure to be available at all good bookshops.
-Then you can make a unicorn cake like this one (Pinterest makes us believe we can do all kinds of things).
+Then you can make a unicorn cake just like this one (Pinterest makes us believe we can do all sorts of things).